What is a Lipspeaker

 For assignments that are more than two hours long, it is suggested that two lipspeakers would be required.
 We can advise if this is necessary on a case by case basis.

-The Association of Lipspeakers (ALS) represents lipspeakers as their professional body.
+The Association of Lipspeakers (ALS) also represents lipspeakers as one of their professional bodies.